PAY ATTENTION TO ALL WARNINGS FROM LOCAL PUBLIC SAFETY OFFICIALS REGARDING SHELTER-IN-PLACE OR EVACUATION.

 - Identify local radio and television stations where you can find news and emergency alerts.
 Learn more here.

 - Familiarize yourself with the Delaware Emergency Management Agency’s (DEMA) shelter-in-place, evacuation, and sheltering information so you know what to expect.
 Due to COVID-19, plans are constantly being updated to have the most current safety guidance from the CDC.

-- If you are directed by public safety officials to evacuate, before the emergency coordinate with friends and family outside the area for a comfortable place to go rather than staying at a shelter.
+- Before public safety officials tell you to evacuate, coordinate with friends and family outside the area for a comfortable place to go rather than staying at a shelter.
 Ask if they feel comfortable with having you in their home, potentially for several days or weeks.
 Check your destination’s travel restrictions due to COVID-19 (link opens in new tab), and have a few back up plans just in case.